kubealex/event-driven-automation/eda-demo-setup/README.md

 Each use case utilizes different variables to setup the EDA Controller and AAP Controller and create the respective projects, credentials, and all needed resources.

-In this folder you will find all the variables files named this way:
+In [the *use-cases*folder](./use-cases) you will find all the variables files named this way:

     use-case-*-setup.yml

-Each use case will define additional variables that are needed for the configuration, like credentials and/or endpoints.
+Each use case will require additional variables that are needed for the configuration, like credentials and/or endpoints.

 Example for Service Now integration: